|

 Chiles are members of the Capsicum

 family.
-Heat range is diverse, ranging from very mild to extremely
+The heat range is diverse, ranging from very mild to extremely

 wild.
 The particular class of substances that determine their